Does your body wiggle when you swim? (Photo: Getty Images)

 Form is king for correcting a snaking swim motion.
-Underwater video analysis combined with correction drills is the typical approach to fixing form; however, the inability to keep aligned may be due to poor flexibility and weakness of key areas.
+Underwater video analysis combined with correction drills is the typical approach to fixing form; however, the inability to keep aligned may be due to poor flexibility and weakness in key areas.
 Straighten out your swim trajectory by adding these exercises to your routine.

 RELATED: Multisport Mobility Bootcamp

 One major mistake swimmers make is allowing the reaching arm to cross the midline (the invisible line down the middle of your body).
-Not only does this cause a form cascade down the body to create the “snaking” motion, it also greatly increases the likelihood of experiencing swimmer’s shoulder.
+Not only does this cause a form cascade down the body to create the “snaking” motion, but it also greatly increases the likelihood of experiencing swimmer’s shoulder.
 The best fix for this is to strengthen the shoulders to correct poor movement patterns.

 Upward slice: Using an elastic band or cable, start with your arm across your body and hand at the opposite hip.
 Pull upward and away from your body.